WAP Systems and Labeled Subshifts: Labeled subshifts

-\begin{theo} If $A$ has Banach density zero then every point $x \in Z(A)$ has Banach density zero.
-The dynamical system $(Z(A),S)$ is uniquely ergodic with $\delta_e$, the point mass at $e$, as the unique invariant probability measure and so $\{ e \}$ is the unique minimal subset of $Z(A)$. \end{theo}
+\begin{theo} If $A$ has Banach density zero then every point $x \in X(\P A)$ has Banach density zero.
+The dynamical system $(X(\P A),S)$ is uniquely ergodic with $\delta_e$, the point mass at $e$, as the unique invariant probability measure and so $\{ e \}$ is the unique minimal subset of $X(\P A)$.
+In particular, $e$ is the only periodic point in $X(\P A)$.
+Furthermore, $(X(\P A),S)$ has entropy zero. \end{theo}

 \proof First observe that any block of a point $x \in X(A)$ is also a block in $\chi(A)$.
 Thus every such $x$ has Banach density zero.
-Moreover, every point $y \in Z(A)$ is dominated by a point $x \in X(A)$ and therefore has also Banach density zero.
-Since, by Birkhoff ergodic theorem, every ergodic measure admits a generic point we can apply Furstenberg characterization \cite[Lemma 3.17]{F} to deduce that the only ergodic measure on $Z(A)$ is $\delta_e$.
-The ergodic decomposition theorem implies that indeed $\delta_e$ is the only invariant probability measure on $Z(A)$.
-The topological entropy of $Z(A)$ is zero by the Variational Principle since the entropy of the unique invariant measure is zero.
-Finally, as any minimal subset carries an invariant probability measure and distinct minimal subsets are disjoint, it follows that $\{ e \}$ is the only minimal subset of $Z(A)$.
+Moreover, every point $y \in X(\P A)$ is dominated by a point $x \in X(A)$ and therefore has also Banach density zero.
+Since, by Birkhoff ergodic theorem, every ergodic measure admits a generic point we can apply Furstenberg characterization \cite[Lemma 3.17]{F} to deduce that the only ergodic measure on $X(\P A)$ is $\delta_e$.
+The ergodic decomposition theorem implies that indeed $\delta_e$ is the only invariant probability measure on $X(\P A)$.
+The topological entropy of $X(\P A)$ is zero by the Variational Principle since the entropy of the unique invariant measure is zero (see e.g.\cite{Gl-03}).
+Finally, as any minimal subset carries an invariant probability measure and distinct minimal subsets are disjoint, it follows that $\{ e \}$ is the only minimal subset of $X(\P A)$.